 Automated curation of the metabolic model may be based on comparative genomics.
-In this approach, the model assumptions, such as the functions assigned to the genes, are weighted with the context of the gene in other species.
+In this approach, the model assumptions, such as the functions assigned to the genes, are weighted with the context of the gene in other species [FST05, OO03].
 Some of the possible weightening criteria are listed below.

 - 1. Phylogenetic relatedness of the organisms provides a base measure for the plausibility of the annotations. - 2.
 Order of the genes has an important role in the regulation of bacterial genes and thus a conserved order may be related to the function of the genes. - 3.
 Common regulatory motifs in genes may indicate relatedness to the same pathway. - 4.
 Fusion of genes may give arise to hybrid proteins or alterations in their regulations. - 5.
+Essential genes are more likely to be conserved. - 6.
+Chemical properties (such as charge) of the protein may be compared. - 7.
 Expression patterns of co-expressed proteins of the same pathway and proteinprotein binding studies with results that are compatible with the model.